ABOUT THIS CHARTER

 Prices apply to all areas of the ground, standing or seated.

 Those aged 60 or over on the day of the fixture

 Those aged between 16 (inclusive) and 21 on the day of the fixture

 - Those aged between 5 and 15 (inclusive) on the day of the fixture

 Proof of concession qualification will be required when tickets are purchased.

 Where ticket allocation by the home club is restricted, season ticket holders will have the first opportunity to purchase tickets.
 Should any tickets remain unsold, they will be made available for general sale.

 Please note: Prices for away match tickets are set by the home club.

-For season 2019-20 all home cup tie tickets will be priced at the usual rate (£10 Standard, £5 Concession).
+For season 2019-20 all home cup tie tickets will be priced at the usual rates – see above.

-For home cup ties season ticket holders will be given the opportunity to purchase tickets (reserving their usual seat if applicable) before a pre-advertised date.
+For home cup ties season ticket holders will be given the opportunity to purchase tickets (reserving their usual seat or terrace location if applicable) before a pre-advertised date.
 Any tickets unsold after that time will be offered for general sale.